-Although the section deems the rent determined by the Commissioner to be gross income of the lessor, it does not expressly state that the deemed rent is deductible by the lessee.
+Although the section deems the rent determined by the Commissioner to be income derived by the lessor, it does not expressly state that the deemed rent is expenditure incurred by the lessee.
 The absence of a specified mirror treatment for the lessee could arguably support an interpretation of the section based on the proposition that it does not apply to a lessee.
-However, in the Commissioner's view this is not a correct interpretation because:
+However, in the Commissioner's view, this is not a correct interpretation because:

 - 1. An adequate rent is deemed by the section to be payable under the lease.
-The section further deems the rent to be payable by the lessee to the lessor; - 2.
-The application of the section is dependent on the lessee's use of the leased property for the derivation of gross income or exempt income;. - 3.
-Subsection (2) is directly concerned with the use of leased property by the lessee. - 4.
-Section GD 10 was originally introduced as section 17 of the Land and Income Tax Amendment Act 1951.
+The section further deems the rent to be payable by the lessee to the lessor. - 2.
+The application of the section is dependent on the lessee's use of the leased property for the derivation of assessable income or exempt income. - 3.
+Section GD 10(2) is directly concerned with the use of leased property by the lessee in the derivation of assessable or exempt income.

+4. Section GD 10 was originally introduced as section 17 of the Land and Income Tax Amendment Act 1951.
 Introductory Notes supplied to the Minister on introduction of the Bill said:

 This clause is designed to cover the position where a taxpayer owning an income producing property, enters into a lease under which a relative becomes entitled to the full rent or income from the property, and is required to pay to the lessor only a nominal or peppercorn rental. ...
-The provisions of the clause will not be applied to bona fide leases of property, even though the lesse is a relative, and will be operated by the Commissioner only where it is evident that the lease has the effect of transferring income from the taxpayer to a relative.
+The provisions of the clause will not be applied to bona fide leases of property, even though the lessee is a relative, and will be operated by the Commissioner only where it is evident that the lease has the effect of transferring income from the taxpayer to a relative.